ralphjsmit/filament/docs/05-panel-configuration.md

 ## Configuring error notifications

 When Laravel's debug mode is disabled, Filament will replace Livewire's full-screen error modals with neater flash notifications.
-You can disable this behaviour using the `errorNotifications(false)` method:
+You can disable this behavior using the `errorNotifications(false)` method:

 ```php
 use Filament\Panel;